Offshore Software Testing: Why & When to Use It

 • Dedicated team — where you can assemble an entire team of QA engineers and other specialists, and work with them for as long as you need, not necessarily tying the cooperation to just one project.

-Additionally, many vendors offer a fourth model, called hybrid or fixed cost plus.
-During the initial consultations, the vendor can recommend you the most suitable model for your project requirements.
-Still, at the end of the day, it’s your choice to make, and the vendor needs to show understanding and flexibility.
+“Additionally, many vendors offer a fourth model, called hybrid or fixed cost plus.
+During the initial consultations, the vendor can recommend to you the most suitable model for your project requirements.
+Still, at the end of the day, it’s your choice to make, and the vendor needs to show understanding and flexibility.”

 Since you and your offshore team are not going to share an office, and it’s very unlikely that you’ll ever work from the same premises throughout your entire collaboration, you will need to rely on various communication methods to ensure a smooth workflow.
 Therefore, it’s important to make sure that you and your team are on the same page in terms of communication channels, sync-up schedules, hours of availability for a chat or call, and other communication parameters you find important.
 You can usually expect the vendor to adapt to your communication practices — for example, by using specific tools for chats and calls.

-Time and language differences are a common issue companies face when offshoring their QA needs, and while they can usually be mitigated with proper management and open communication, these difference turn out to be dealbreakers for some companies.
+Time and language differences are a common issue companies face when offshoring their QA needs, and while they can usually be mitigated with proper management and open communication, these differences turn out to be deal breakers for some companies.
 At the very least, you need to make sure that the team has at least some working proficiency in English and a strategy to improve their language skills in case they are lacking.
 As for the time zones, the solutions can be different: in case of a large difference, some vendors are even prepared to alter their schedule to make sure that at least a few hours of their workday overlap with the client’s.

-7. Evaluate the work ethic
+7. Evaluate the Work Ethic

 This is something that is hard to fully gauge before the start of the project, but you can still catch glimpses of the team’s work ethic while preparing for the collaboration.
 For example, pay attention to how long it takes for the manager to reply to your questions, and how complete their answers are.
 And keep in mind that at this stage, the vendor is still trying to win you over, so if the responsible team members take hours to reply and their replies cannot be called complete, things can further change for the worse once you start working together.
 It’s also a good idea to research the company online to find reviews from former clients that the company didn’t publish on their own site.

-When you hire offshore testing team, the choice of a vendor and the composition of the team are obviously important, as is the scope of work you plan to hand over to the new team.
+When you hire an offshore testing team, the choice of a vendor and the composition of the team are obviously important, as is the scope of work you plan to hand over to the new team.
 However, when using offshore software testing services, the work doesn’t stop there, as the team also needs to be continuously and effectively managed to keep the quality of your software product at a desired level.
 Here are some tips for efficiently managing your offshore partners.

-1. Get to know your QA team members
+1. Get to Know Your QA Team Members

 Starting with the correct spelling and pronunciation of your colleagues’ names, try to better know them and make them know each other in order to strengthen your personal and professional bonds you need while working together.
 It’s a good idea to ask your offshore testing team members to make simple one-sliders about themselves including a photo and some basic information.
 In case you have both an in-house and an offshore QA team, establishing a good rapport should be one of your main priorities.
 An experienced and highly motivated project manager can successfully cope with this task.

-2. Be a strong communicator & handle the language barrier
+2. Be a Strong Communicator & Handle the Language Barrier

 In the absolute majority of cases, offshore QA team members have a good enough grasp of English to handle both technical documentation and everyday communication.
 But that doesn’t mean your project is immune from possible communication issues.
 When you are working with people located offshore, communication skills gain an even more important value.
 Regular team calls and text communication, along with the occasional informal conversation or team building event, can solve many of the communication problems that can take place with an offshore software testing company.

-3. Arrange a realistic onshore-offshore balance
+3. Arrange a Realistic Onshore-Offshore Balance

 If your company delivers both development and testing services and has offshore offices, it’s tempting to assign the whole testing part to an offshore team.
 But this is a trap you don’t want to get in.
 Rather than thinking of the offshore percent of the workflow you’d like to reach in the project to reduce your target cost, look at what you are really able to entrust to offshore QA expertise, considering such issues as the complexity of your business processes, accessibility constraints of the testing systems, etc.